vdsass/fullstack-nanodegree-vm/vagrant/tournament/README.md

     Tournament Manager will display an ASCII menu permitting a user to view and update the Tournament database.
-At the prompt, type the menu number to access the corresponding funtionality listed in the menu.
+At the prompt, type the menu number to access the corresponding functionality listed in the menu.
 The currently selected Tournament ID and name will be displayed below the application's title.